The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Data

 Later in 2024, \cite{Carter2024} reanalysed the observations of this transit.
 They did an analysis of the orbital and stellar parameters combining data taken by the four different instrumental modes of the JWST.
-From their work, we also take the reduced NIRSpec/PRISM spectrum, which we will refer to in the following as ``Carter''.
-An extra effort was made to recover the saturated region of the observations more effectively and accurately, which results in a spectral dependent modification of the affected part of the spectrum.
-We also include this modified version of the spectrum, hereafter referred to as ``Carter Modified''.
+From their work, we also take the reduced NIRSpec/PRISM spectrum, which we refer to in the following as `Carter'.
+An additional effort was made to recover the saturated region of the observations more effectively and accurately, which resulted in a spectral dependent modification of the affected part of the spectrum.
+We also include this modified version of the spectrum, hereafter referred to as `Carter-modified'.

 At this point, it is important to note that the present work is not a comparison of the pipelines themselves.
 Its purpose is to evaluate how different data reduction procedures influence the atmospheric analysis results.
-Thus, we use the name of the pipelines just as a simpler way to name the different spectra, not to judge the pipeline.
-It must be noted that, beyond the chosen pipeline, the data reduction process consists of a series of steps, each one requiring its own input parameters.
-An interested reader is referred to original works from the ERS program and the pipelines documentation.
-Here, we will briefly summarize these steps in order to highlight possible differences that could lead to disparities in the final spectral data.
+Thus, we use the name of the pipelines just as a simpler way to name the different spectra (and not to evaluate the pipeline itself).
+It must be noted that beyond the chosen pipeline, the data reduction process consists of a series of steps, each one requiring its own input parameters.
+An interested reader is referred to original works from the ERS programme and the pipelines documentation.
+Here, we briefly summarise these steps to highlight possible differences that could lead to disparities in the final spectral data.